CartoDB/carto-workshop/03-cartography/exercises/turbo.md

 <a name="turbo"></a>
 ### CARTOCSS vs. TURBO CARTO

+In order to see the difference between CartoCSS and TurboCARTO syntax, we are going to use an ENGINE application.
+On the one hand, we will be able to see at the same time the TurboCARTO ramps on the CartoCSS text box, and on the other, the CartoCSS translation will appear on the console as conditional blocks.

 1. Open the [CARTO basic viewer](http://bit.ly/carto-viewer).
 2. Enter this URL `http://ramirocartodb.cartodb.com/api/v1/map` as "Maps API endpoint".
 3. Leave empty the "API key".
+4. Open the developer tool.

 <br>